Successful difficult conversations

 Our motivation was unique and was driven by the belief that –

-• We could share expertise, collaborate across a geographical area making our teaching dynamic.
+We could share expertise and collaborate across a geographical area, making our teaching dynamic.

 Nicole Essex, Headteacher, The Meads Primary School

-The Meads Primary School is an average-sized primary school where most pupils are from White British backgrounds.
+The Meads Primary School is an average-sized primary school where there is an average number of pupils who have educational health plans.

 The school’s vision: